VinnyChase28/law-assistant-dashboard/outstatic/content/blog/why-we-launched-codex-lawassistant-ai.md

 ### **Codex in Compliance Automation**

-Codex | LawAssistant AI represents a specialized application of Generative AI in compliance automation.
-While Codex is a noteworthy development, it is one of many tools emerging in this space.
+[Codex](lawassistant.ai) represents a specialized application of Generative AI in compliance automation.
 The broader landscape of compliance automation is characterized by a diverse array of LLMs and Generative AI systems, each contributing unique capabilities to the overarching goal of simplifying and fortifying compliance efforts across industries.